tochman/the_sunrise_press/README.md

 # The Sunshine Press
 ---
-This is a simple news site.
+This is a news site.

 # Features included:
 * Visitor can register for an account